Justin Outten: Atlanta Falcons

 In 2016, Outten joined the Atlanta Falcons as a coaching intern.
 In 2017, he was hired by the Falcons as an offensive assistant under head coach Dan Quinn.

 Green Bay Packers

 On January 24, 2019, Outten was hired by the Green Bay Packers as their tight ends coach under head coach Matt LaFleur.

 On December 12, 2021, Outten missed the Packers' Week 14 game against the Chicago Bears due to COVID-19 protocols.

 Denver Broncos

 On February 2, 2022, Outten was hired by the Denver Broncos as their offensive coordinator under head coach Nathaniel Hackett.

 Tennessee Titans

 On February 14, 2023, the Tennessee Titans hired Outten as their run game coordinator and running backs coach.

 On February 10, 2024, Tennessee announced that they would be retaining Outten and shifting him to the role of tight ends coach.
 On January 27, 2025, it was announced that Outten and the Titans would be parting ways.

 Seattle Seahawks

 On February 13, 2025, the Seattle Seahawks hired Outten as their run game specialist.
+He was part of the coaching staff that won Super Bowl LX over the New England Patriots, 29–13.

+On February 19, 2026, Outten was promoted to become Seattle's run game coordinator.